-I believe that getting reviewed on music blogs is critical for every musician because it helps create a bigger footprint for you online, builds awarness and allows for a two-way conversation around your music.
+I believe that getting reviewed on music blogs is critical for every musician because it helps create a bigger footprint for you online, builds awareness and allows for a two-way conversation around your music.

-STEP 4: Choose A Few Blogs To Get Started – Look, Lurk, Leap!
+Choose A Few Blogs To Get Started – Look, Lurk, Leap!

-According to some statistics there are currently over 100 million active bloggers today.
 Blogs, as you know, can be about any topic.
 A few dozen people read some blogs, while some are read by millions.
 The vast majority of all bloggers create blogs for no financial gain whatsoever; in fact it usually costs music bloggers money to host their files and maintain their blogs.
 A blog is usually a private endeavor.
 Most bloggers create their blogs as a personal outlet where they can talk about their lives, their opinions, and the things that they like and dislike – it’s basically an online diary.

 To find blogs that are right for you won’t take long – just dive in and start reading them.
 The ones that resonate will jump out at you.